TGOSS1984/uk_winter_mountain_tours_v2/README.md

     - **Issue:** [US-16]
     - **Implementation:** Added `clean_date()` to `BookingForm` in `bookings/forms.py` to validate that selected dates are today or later.
 Updated `__init__` to set the `min` attribute on the HTML5 date picker so users can’t pick past days in the browser.
 No model changes required.
     - **Tests:** `bookings/tests/test_booking_date_validation.py` (rejects past dates, allows today); **Manual:** browser date picker starts at today, past dates disabled.

+17. **As a user, I want to be able to permanently delete my bookings, so that I can fully manage and remove my data if needed.**
+    - **Issue:** [US-17]
+    - **Implementation:** Added `booking_delete` view in `bookings/views.py` to perform a true hard delete using the Django ORM `.delete()` method.
+Registered new route in `bookings/urls.py` and created a confirmation page `booking_confirm_delete.html` to prevent accidental deletions.
+Updated `booking_list.html` to include a visible “Delete” button for each booking, restricted to authenticated owners.
+Ownership and authentication checks added to ensure users can only delete their own bookings.
+    - **Tests:** `bookings/tests/test_delete.py` (verifies hard delete removes record from DB, login required, and 404 for non-owners); **Manual:** user clicks “Delete” → confirm page shown → booking permanently removed → success message displayed on bookings list.

 _Notes:_ Some closely related user stories share a single GitHub Issue when implemented in the same change set.